 Frequently Asked Questions

 Do you have questions?
 We have answers!
 We’ve compiled frequently asked questions (FAQ) to help you.
-If you can’t find an answer, send us your questions through our Contact Us form (add link when available).
+If you can’t find an answer, send us your questions through our contact us form in the About Us menu.

 - How do I know how much I can afford to spend on a new home?

-- The best way to determine how much home you can afford is to meet with a lender for pre-qualification.
-Pre-qualification will also position you to write a strong offer that will appeal to the seller.
+- The best way to determine how much home you can afford is to meet with a lender for pre-approval.
+Pre-approval will also position you to write a strong offer that will appeal to the seller.

 - Should I use an agent to find and purchase a new home?